json-template/JsonTemplate/README.md

                   "}";
 String json = new JsonTemplate(template).prettyString();
 ```
-Much cleaner!
-No supporting classes needed.

-Suppose that what matters in your program is the schema instead of the specific values
+Suppose that what you need is only a schema-compatible json and you don't want to bother with the specific
-in the json.
-For example, you need to test the validation logic in the controllers.
+values.
+This is usually the case when you test the validation logic in the controllers.
-JsonTemplate supports you to specify only the schema and generates a schema compatible
-json for you.
-The above example can be coded in the following way:
+JsonTemplate allows you to code in the following way:

 ```java
 String template = "{" +